FraWagner/me/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
         I am a PhD Candidate at Central European University in Vienna, Austria.
-I work on political crisis communication on social media, far right politics, and AI governance.
+I work on computational social science, political crisis communication on social media, far-right politics, and AI (&) governance .

         I apply a range of qualitative and quantitative methods, with particular focus on computational social science and natural language processing.